ONE DAY IN TAKAYAMA, JAPAN

 Explore Toronto Islands

 This area is also known for its many beautiful beaches, including Hanlan’s Point Beach, where clothing is “not necessary”, one of only two of that kind in Canada!
-Many of these attractions, as well as the Gibraltar Point Lighthouse, completed in 1908, are on Centre Island, the largest and most popular of Toronto Islands.
+Many of these attractions, as well as the Gibraltar Point Lighthouse, completed in 1908, are on Centre Island.
+It’s the largest and most popular of Toronto Islands.

 But don’t worry, all islands are connected by bridges and pathways, so it’s easy to get to the other islands.
 The entire island area is about 5 km (3.1 miles) long.